QUOTE FROM FRONTLINE NHS WORKER

 Initially, I trained at The Yoga Sanctuary, Southampton, on a 200-hour Teacher Training Course, followed by an Advanced Training on the Philosophy of Yoga

-In 2013 I undertook an 18 month 500- Hour Minded Institute Yoga Therapy Course in London with Heather Mason http://themindedinstitute.com/ As a result I have a Yoga Therapy Practice, Minded Yoga Winchester, alongside my general Yoga Awakening activity.
+In 2013 I undertook an 18 month 500- Hour Minded Institute Yoga Therapy Course in London with Heather Mason http://themindedinstitute.com/ As a result I have a Yoga Therapy and Yoga Practice, Minded Yoga Winchester.

 I teach in the following ways, continually wishing to deepen my practice and share the wonderful world of yoga with others: